Enter price + cost

 Everything you need to know about how the Walmart Fee Calculator works.

-Break-even is the selling price at which net profit is exactly zero.
-With a flat referral rate it is (product cost + WFS fee + shipping) Γ· (1 β referral rate).
-For example, a $12 item with a $3.45 WFS fee in the 15% category breaks even around ($12 + $3.45) Γ· 0.85 β $18.18.
-For tiered categories the effective rate shifts as the price crosses a band, so the calculator's break-even is an approximation β re-run it at the suggested price to confirm.
+Break-even ≈ (product cost + WFS fee + shipping) ÷ (1 − referral rate).
+Example: $12 cost + $3.45 WFS at 15% referral → ($12 + $3.45) ÷ 0.85 ≈ $18.18.
+For tiered categories the effective rate shifts with price, so the calculator's break-even is approximate — re-run it at the suggested price.

 Keep exploring